risawitama/verbose-potato/README.md

-## what do you call a dog that can do magic tricks? a labracadabrador
+## My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.